newrelic/newrelic-python-agent/PROCESS.md

 as completely parallel paths of development with consequent strange results when trying to compare branches.

-12. Push both the ``develop`` and ``master`` branches back to the GIT repo.
+11. Push the ``develop`` branch back to the GIT repo.

     From the command line:

         git push origin develop
-        git push origin master

-13. Pushing these branches will trigger the following Jenkins jobs.
+12. Pushing these branches will trigger the following Jenkins jobs.
 Check that they are triggered and complete successfully.
 If the automatic trigger does not work, then run the tests manually.